 “When you start asking people to talk about their financial accounts, you have to work your way into it,” says Michelle Ash, a certified financial planner in Jacksonville, Florida, and chartered advisor in senior living.

 Follow these suggestions from Ash to have productive conversations about your parents’ financial resources and wishes as they age.

-“The oldest generations tends to be very, very private about finances,” Ash says.
+“The oldest generations tend to be very, very private about finances,” Ash says.
 “Baby boomers are more open, generally speaking.”

 Our advisors help 300,000 families each year find the right senior care for their loved ones.

-Some people’s goal is to spend their last dollar on their deathbed, says Ash.
-If they have unforeseen long-term care expenses, they reason they’ll go on Medicaid or move in with their children.
-But, the vast majority want to provide for long-term care costs if they can, and don’t want to be a burden on family.
+Some people’s goal is to spend their last dollar on their deathbed, Ash says.
+If they have unforeseen long-term care expenses, they may reason they’ll go on Medicaid or move in with their children.
+But, the vast majority want to provide for long-term care costs if they can, and they don’t want to be a burden on family.

 “Everyone needs to have a strategy,” she says.
 “We’re all aging — scientists haven’t yet figured out a way for us to live forever.
 Many, many people need help.
 Not everyone needs a solution that is top of the line, but it’s far better to have a partial solution than no solution.”

 Some elderly parents may have thought about their future and finances a lot.
 Others may be in denial that they need to consider their future and finances at all.
 You won’t know unless you begin discussing what’s important to your parents, along with the financial assets available to help them.